DrDiploma/Goliath/README.md

-# goliath
+# Goliath - Python independent functions

-Python business independent methods
+Built on top of stock python to make common actions more pleasant.